 Your renewal offer, schedule and tax invoice will be sent to you via your elected email address approximately 30 days before your renewal date.
 It is important at this stage to review the details of our offer carefully (remember pricing and coverage levels may have changed so it is important to review).
 If you are happy with the offer and wish to accept, it is important that you pay for your renewal by the date specified on the tax invoice.

 Thank you for looking into renewing your policy through Aon.
 It is greatly valued that you are pleased with the level of service and coverage you receive.

 What should I do if I have not received my certificate of currency or renewal offer/documents?

 Please accept our apologies.
 At Aon we strive to deliver best in class service, so we are sorry to hear you have not received your documents.
-Please contact us on 1800 805 191 and we will look to send your documents as soon as possible.
+Please request your Certificate of Currency here or alternatively contact us on 1800 805 191 and we will look to send your documents as soon as possible.

 What are your opening hours?

 Our opening hours are 8.30 a.m. to 5.00 p.m.
 Monday to Friday (except public holidays).